Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2020-5-cuckoo-in-isolation.markdown

 subtitle: "An UE4 text game with dynamic narrative developed for a game jam"
 ---

 `Cuckoo in Isolation` is a small text game made for a game jam.
 In the game, a bird with the name Cuckoo must survive in self-isolation.
 Each game day, a player makes decisions, what Cuckoo will do to maintain her well-being and mental health.
-E.g., she can start a blog, start a hobby, subscribe to Flexlix, get a pet, or buy a gaming console and participate in holy wars about the best gaming console on the internet.
+E.g., she can start a blog, start a hobby, subscribe to Flexlix, get a pet, or buy a gaming console and participate in holy wars for the best gaming console on the internet.
 Each turn, something bad happens that can affect Cuckoo's well-being.
-If a player can survive 30 days, it's a win.
+If a player survives 30 days, it's a win.
 If well-being is 0, the game ends.

 ![](/assets/img/personal-projects/cuckoo.png)